 July 19 – 23 n/a

 August 9 – 13 Only a few spaces left!

 August 16 – 20 ” ” ” “

 August 23 – September 7, 2021 CLOSED

 n/a ( not available refers to fully booked, if not certain please call Michele 416-433-8373)

 The age range of the groups are generally 6 to 13 years.
 We extend a little flexibility in some circumstances with families with siblings.
 Please contact Michele to discuss this.

-All day camp 9:00 am – 4:00 pm (morning and afternoon snacks provided , although they are welcome to pack their own and each camper must bring own lunch.)
+All day camp 9:00 am – 4:00 pm (morning and afternoon snacks provided , although individuals are welcome to pack their own).
+Each camper must bring own lunch and water bottle.

 Camp Registration and Fees